isl/3MTidy/README.md

 ```

-See javadoc for more details.
+Read javadoc for more details.